Combining 3-momentum and kinetic energy on Galilei/Newton spacetime: Relativistic Classical Mechanics on Minkowski Spacetime

 The components of these tensors all transform differently under Lorentz transformations.
 However, in the fiducial inertial frame the single matrix

 gathers the components of all of them.

-Because the projection tensors to $\mathbb{S}_t$ have vanishing contractions with $\bm{w}$ and/or $\underline{\bm{w}}$, they can be used to decompose tensors on $\mathbb{M}$ into spacelike and timelike pieces.
+As the projection tensors to $\mathbb{S}_t$ have vanishing contractions with $\bm{w}$ and/or $\underline{\bm{w}}$, they can be used to decompose tensors on $\mathbb{M}$ into spacelike and timelike pieces.
 For instance, the 4-velocity $\bm{U}$ decomposes as

 in which $\Lambda_{\bm{v}} = \left(1 - \bm{\gamma}(\bm{v},\bm{v}) / c^2 \right)^{-1/2}$ is the Lorentz factor following from the normalization, and the 3-velocity $\bm{v}$ defined from the projection $\Lambda_{\bm{v}} \bm{v} = \overleftarrow{\bm{\gamma}} \cdot \bm{U} = \bm{U} \cdot \overrightarrow{\bm{\gamma}}$ is a vector on $\mathbb{M}$ that happens to be tangent to $\mathbb{S}_t$ (and therefore as needed could also be regarded as simply a vector on $\mathbb{S}_t$).